Why choose this course

 These are the kind of questions you’ll be considering as you learn about what it takes to become a manager within the tourism industry.

-Our School of Hospitality and Tourism Management is ranked in the top 10 globally by the QS World University Rankings 2020, so you’ll be in great hands as you train to make your mark in this sector.
+Our School of Hospitality and Tourism Management is ranked in the top 10 globally by the QS World University Rankings 2020 and 3rd in the Shanghai Ranking’s Global Ranking of Academic Subjects 2021 for hospitality and tourism management.
+This means you’ll be in great hands as you train to make your mark in this sector.
 You’ll also benefit from our distinguished track record for graduate employability and our excellent industry connections.

 What you will study